MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ## Performance tips

 * Data ingestion is a resource-intensive operation that might affect concurrent activities on the cluster, including running queries.
 Avoid running too many ingestion commands at the same time.
-* Limit the data for ingestion to less than 1 GB per ingestion operation.
-If necessary, use multiple ingestion commands.
+* Limit the append data to less than 1 GB per operation.
+If necessary, use multiple update commands.
 * Set the `distributed` flag to `true` if the amount of data being produced by the query is large, exceeds 1 GB, and doesn't require serialization.
 Then, multiple nodes can produce output in parallel.
 Don't use this flag when query results are small, since it might needlessly generate many small data shards.

 ## Examples -  Simplified syntax